nenslen/chords/README.md

 ```

 ### Create a chord with notes of any frequency & velocity
-This example creates a sawtooth wave
+This example approximates a sawtooth wave
 ```python
 notes = [Note(frequency=100, velocity=1),
          Note(frequency=200, velocity=0.5),